amperka/SegM8Pi/API.md

 ### `SegM8(pin_CE: int, device_count: int = 1)`

-Construct a new SegM8 object that uses the default hardware SPI bus.
+Construct a new SegM8 object that uses the default hardware SPI bus (SPI0).

 - `pin_CE`: the chip enable (also known as chip select or slave select) pin used to control the shift-register latch.
 It can take the values **0** or **1**, which corresponds to the **CE0** or